TissueImageAnalytics/tiatoolbox/docs/visualization.rst

                 ... # other instances
                 }

 Files in this format can be converted to an AnnotationStore using: :obj:`store_to_dat <tiatoolbox.utils.misc.store_from_dat>`.
-This utility function should also be able to handle .dats output from :obj:`Cerberus <https://github.com/TissueImageAnalytics/cerberus>`.
+This utility function should also be able to handle .dats output from `Cerberus <https://github.com/TissueImageAnalytics/cerberus>`_.

 GeoJSON::